devfemibadmus/ebrc-flutter/README.md

 # EBRSNG App - PHP Backend Repository

-Welcome to the EBRSNG PHP backend repository!
+Welcome to the EBRSNG Flutter frontend repository!
 This repository houses the UI/UX for the EBRSNG app, a project created with [ebrsngapi-php](https://github.com/devfemibadmus/ebrsngapi-php) for the server-side logic.
 Below, you'll find information on features, the app's history, how it works, a screenshot, the benefits, and contact details.

 ## Features